ozancaglayan/multeval/README.md

-This is a fork of the original `multeval` code with several improvements.
+This is a fork of the original `multeval` code with mostly build related and cosmetic improvements.

+Changelog
+====

 Overview
 ========